Best dividend large-cap financial stocks for 2026

 UniCredit (MI:UCG)

-UniCredit Commercial Bank is a leading European financial institution providing banking and financial services to individuals, businesses, and corporations.
-Founded in 1998 through the merger of several Italian banks, UniCredit is headquartered in Milan, Italy.
-With a strong presence in over a dozen countries, the bank plays a crucial role in the European financial sector, offering a wide range of services tailored to diverse customer needs.
+UniCredit is a leading European financial institution providing banking and financial services to individuals, businesses, and corporations across multiple markets.
+Founded in 1998 through the merger of several Italian banks, UniCredit is headquartered in Milan, Italy, with a broad European presence.
+The bank plays a crucial role in European finance, offering a wide range of services tailored to diverse customer needs across retail and corporate segments.

-The bank`s core business focuses on retail and corporate banking, investment banking, asset management, and financial advisory services.
-UniCredit serves millions of clients across Europe, offering loans, credit services, payment solutions, and wealth management.
-With a strong emphasis on digital transformation and sustainability, UniCredit continues to expand its financial solutions while maintaining a solid risk management framework to support economic growth and stability.
+Core businesses include retail and corporate banking, investment banking, asset management, and advisory services for clients across key European markets.
+UniCredit serves millions of clients with loans, credit services, payment solutions, and wealth management supported by robust risk management practices.
+Focused on digital transformation and sustainability, UniCredit continues to expand solutions while supporting economic growth and financial stability across regions.

 UniCredit financial statements